redcathode/spyr/README.md

 # Spyr

 Spyr (sounds like 'spire') is a music streaming client built in Java and Swing that aims to be a functional replacement to the music streaming bots popular on Discord.
 It's also an effort for me to teach myself more about Java.
+If you want a brief explanation on how to use it, click [here.](https://github.com/asolidtime/spyr/blob/main/TUTORIAL.md)

 **Alright, where can I get it?**